 Does Matthew 10:8 Prohibit Christians From Charging for Their Service?

-For years I resisted the urging of friends and relatives who felt I was called to be a writer.
+For years, I resisted the urging of friends and relatives who felt I was called to be a writer.
 I rejected the possibility of writing and selling books because I knew Jesus told His disciples, “Freely you have received; freely give…” and I understood that as a prohibition against selling anything related to God.
 I could not in good conscience sell a book that was based on the revelation He had given me.
-My wife suggested I read those instructions again.
+My wife suggested I might read those instructions again.